Traveling to Cruise Ports

 What’s Included in Your Cruise Package?

-Most food and snacks are included in cruise packages.
-However, some dining experiences and restaurants are not included in the general price of the cruise package.
-Some excursions include lunch or snacks and others do not.
+Some shore excursions include lunch or snacks and others do not.
 Be sure you know what you are getting with your paid excursion before you head out for the day.
 You may be able to take your own snacks but be mindful of local and international laws regarding fruits and vegetables.

 Some drinks are included in the basic cruise package.
-This usually included water, tea, and coffee.
+This usually includes water, tea, and coffee.
 Drink packages for sodas and cocktails can be purchased beforehand or a la carte once on board.

 TIP: Some cruises allow you to take wine aboard which you can enjoy with dinner.
 You may also be able to purchase duty-free wine or liquor when visiting the port.
 Purchasing drinks and food a la carte can add up so be sure to think about what you need before boarding.

 Be sure to have a copy of all your reservations.
 This includes hotel room reservations, flight itineraries, cruise paperwork, and excursion reservations.
 Some people prefer to have printed copies as smartphones may not work at all times.